The West Highland Way | |

 My entire family seemed to be obsessing about my toenails.
 I wondered if there was some sort of sweepstake going on.

 The Two Ronnies joined us for dinner and by that I mean they moved two tables together, re-arranging all the cutlery in the process, so that we could all be seated together.
 The German waiter watched this destruction of his carefully ordered dining room with a cold Teutonic stare.
 Also in the room were the two ladies who had shared our first breakfast back in Croftamie.
-We swapped experiences from the previous few days and compared injuries (not literally of course as we were in a dining room).
+We swapped experiences from the previous few days and compared injuries (not literally of course as we were in a public place).
 At some point they must have identified Ronnie as a person who might just swear like a docker's parrot given enough encouragement and they became a little more distant as a result.
-After dinner The Two Ronnies went in search of a TV to catch the Scotland game and Colin Kath and I sought out Manfred and Matthias in the Walkers Bar and had a few drinks with them, served by a lovely Scottish lady of indeterminate age who seemed to be utterly terrified of most of her customers.
+After dinner The Two Ronnies went in search of a TV to catch the Scotland and game and Colin Kath and I sought out Manfred and Matthias in the Walkers Bar and had a few drinks with them, served by a lovely Scottish lady of indeterminate age who seemed to be utterly terrified of most of her customers.
 Strangely, a well spoken older man struck up a conversation with me as if I had spent the last three days walking with him rather than Colin.
 He talked about walking the coast to coast path, the Pennine Way, and how miraculously clean I looked and I hadn't the faintest idea who he was.
 He had a younger companion, a fair haired lad built like a farm labourer, who beamed broadly at me.
-I made polite conversation with them and edged away as fast as politeness allowed.
+I made polite conversation with them and edged away as soon as I could.

 We spent a pleasant couple of hours with Manfred and Matthias. despite Kath asking them why the war couldn't be mentioned in the company of Germans, and it was getting late when they finally retired to their room.